Ellen Leitinger

 PhD

 To gain a wide-field view of each cluster, I targeted their central regions using Hubble Space Telescope photometry, while for the outer regions, I used ground-based photometry from the extensive catalogue provided by Stetson et al. (2019).
-Using this combination of photometric data sets, I classified the stars into multiple populations and determined the spatial distributions of the populations, as well as the enriched star fractions.
-My investigation sought to determine whether one of the stellar populations were more centrally concentrated than the other.
+Using this combination of photometry, I classified the stars into multiple populations and determined the spatial distributions of the populations.
+My aim was to see whether one population was more centrally concentrated than the other.
+In the end I discovered a wide range of spatial distributions, furthering our understanding of the possible formation scenarios of GCs and their multiple stellar populations.
+You can read more in Leitinger et al. (2023).

-By combining proper motions with line-of-sight velocities, I determined the 3D kinematics of each cluster and the multiple stellar populations within.
+By combining proper motions with line-of-sight velocities, I determined the 3D kinematics of each cluster and their multiple populations.
 More specifically, I calculated the rotation angles, inclination angles and total rotational amplitudes, as well as the velocity dispersions and anisotropy profiles.

 Throughout my degree at the University of Queensland in Australia, I participated in outreach events as a science demonstrator for Demo Troupe, in which I was part of a team performing live shows about the physics of exciting phenomena such as Tesla Coils and Superconductors.
 I also assisted in organising and supervising students for the Junior Physics Odyssey at the University of Queensland - a program which encourages High School students to pursue an interest in physics by demonstrating popular physics experiments and providing support and feedback on their problem solving skills.
 The same format was also implemented in the Astrophysics work experience program at the university, in which I supervised 8 High School students.